Australia tightens asylum seekers access, leaves refugees in Indonesia

 The government announced late on Tuesday that asylum seekers who registered with the U.N.
 High Commission for Refugees (UNHCR) in Indonesia after July 1 would no longer be eligible for resettlement in Australia.

-Australia will continue to resettle some refugees who registered earlier, but it has cut the number of allocations, making for a much longer waiting period in Indonesia before being resettled.
+Australia will continue to resettle some refugees who registered before that date, but it has cut the number of places allocated, meaning the waiting period in Indonesia to be resettled will be much longer.

-Immigration Minister Scott Morrison said the new rules were designed to stop the flow of asylum seekers from Pakistan, Iran and Afghanistan into Indonesia.
+Immigration Minister Scott Morrison said the new rules were designed to stop the flow into Indonesia of asylum seekers from Pakistan, Iran and Afghanistan.

 "We're taking the sugar off the table," Morrison told ABC Radio on Wednesday.
 "People smugglers are smuggling people into Indonesia for the purpose of trying to get resettlement in Australia."